rchillard/sane.html/README.md

 ### doc

 This directory contains all the documentation.
-You can use it as the location for your documentation.
+Use it as the location for your documentation.
 [Read Docs](doc/README.md).

 ### img